liyu95/Deep_learning_examples/README.md

 * Research direction: biomedical image processing and diagnosis

 #### 5.GNN_human_disease_network
-This example shows how to using graph neural network to perform graph embedding and
+This example shows how to using graph neural network to perform graph embedding and predict protein protein interactions in PPI network.

 * Model: graph convolutional neural network
 * Data type: graph data
 * Research direction: biomolecule interaction prediction and systems biology

 #### 6.GAN_image_SR
-This example shows
+This example shows how to perform biological image super resolution with GAN.

 * Model: GAN
 * Data type: 2D image or profiling data
 * Research direction: biomedical image processing and diagnosis

 #### 7.VAE_high_dim_biological_data_embedding_generation
-This example shows
+This example shows how to use VAE to reduce the dimensionality of gene expression profile.

 * Model: VAE
 * Data type: 2D image or profiling data